rsms/llvmbox/README.md

 - wasm64     - WebAssembly 64-bit
 - x86        - 32-bit X86: Pentium-Pro and above
 - x86-64     - 64-bit X86: EM64T and AMD64

+## Motivation

+llvmbox is both a necessity for some of my personal projects, like hobby OSes without anything but Linux syscalls, but also a reaction to the brutal complexity of contemporary software culture.
+Entangled messes of shared libraries and dynamic linkers, all with various version constraints makes it harder to develop software than it needs to be.
+By "collapsing the stack" we can isolate the complexities of certain inherently-complex systems, like llvm.

+I also enjoy making hobby languages and compilers.
+Some of them uses llvm as the "backend" and it is _always_ a huge hassle getting llvm building, causing directories full of patches and shell scripts to litter these hobby projects.
+For some projects, like [Compis](https://github.com/rsms/compis), I embed clang & lld ([Zig](https://ziglang.org/) also does this) to allow compiling C & C++, but this brings a big burden: now Compis needs to be linked with the exact C++ lib that the llvm which libs it links with was built with.
+It gets messier, but basically, it's too complex.

+The [Zig project](https://ziglang.org/) is a great example of doing something about the complexity.
+They have put in a tremendous effort into building a C & C++ compatible compiler that is truly portable, which even has first-class "cross compilation."
+Zig is an inspiration for this project and a breath of fresh air when it comes to software portability and simplicity.